Fixed action pattern: Sign stimulus

-The term sign stimulus also known as a releaser, is the determining feature of a stimulus that produces a response.
+The sign stimulus, also known as key stimulus or releaser, is the determining feature of a stimulus that produces a response.
 Sign stimuli are often found when observing a fixed action pattern (FAP) that is an innate behaviour with very little variance in the manner in which the actions are executed.
 Several examples of sign stimuli can be seen through the observation of animal behaviour in their natural environment.
 Experimenters have gone into these natural environments to better assess the stimuli and determine the key features of them that elicit a fixed action pattern.
 Scientists have also observed direct exploitation of sign stimuli in nature among different species of birds.

 Fixed action patterns are released due to certain external stimuli.
 These stimuli are single or a small group of attributes of an object, not the object as a whole.
 These attributes may include color, shape, odor, and sound.

 Exaggerated models of these attributes are called supernormal stimuli.
 A supernormal stimulus leads to an exaggerated response.
 Supernormal stimuli are more effective at releasing a response than a natural stimulus.

-An external stimulus that elicits a fixed action pattern is termed a sign stimulus if the stimuli emanates from the environment.
-Whereas, a releaser emanates from one's own species.
+An external stimulus that elicits a fixed action pattern is termed a sign stimulus if the stimuli emanates from the environment, whereas a releaser emanates from one's own species.